Skip to main content

 Default: Yes

-Enable / Disable the Sonic IP function so the device announces its IP Address during boot time.
+Enable/disable the Sonic IP function so the device announces its IP Address during boot time.

 Set the volume of the SonicIP with the corresponding slide.